 John DeSanto (Will to Murder) was born in Duluth and graduated valedictorian from Duluth Cathedral High School in 1964.
 He received a B.A. from the University of Minnesota Duluth in 1968 and went on to study law at the University of Minnesota, graduating in 1973.
 In 2009 DeSanto was appointed trial court judge for Minnesota’s Sixth Judicial District after 35 as Assistant St. Louis County Attorney.
 He finally retired for good in 2016.

-Duluth author Tony Dierckins has written or co-written over two dozen books, including regional histories such as Lost Duluth and Crossing the Canal, both finalists for the Minnesota Book Award, as well as Zenith, Glensheen, Historic Glensheen, and Duluth’s Historic Parks.
+Duluth author Tony Dierckins has written or co-written over two dozen books, including regional histories Lost Duluth and Crossing the Canal, both finalists for the Minnesota Book Award, as well as Glensheen: The Official Guide to Duluth’s Historic Congdon Estate and Duluth’s Historic Parks: Their First 160 years, both winners of the Northeastern Minnesota Book Award.
 Dierckins is a past recipient of the Duluth Depot Foundation’s “Historic Preservation and Interpretation Award” and the publisher of Zenith City Press.
+His newest book is Naturally Brewed, Naturally Better: The Historic Breweries of Duluth & Superior.
 Click here to view an archive of Dierckins’ work for Zenith City Online.

 Gail Feichtinger (Will to Murder) first researched the Glensheen murders as a crime reporter for the Duluth News-Tribune and Duluth Herald.
 Feichtinger was born in Stamford, Connecticut, studied journalism at Southern Methodist University and received a B.A. from Carleton College, and worked as a journalist until 1995.
 Feichtinger is now an assistant attorney general for the Minnesota Attorney General’s office.